Turkey–United States relations: Post–Cold War (Dual containment, Turn to east)

-The post–Cold War era represents history after the dissolution of the Soviet Union in December 1991.
-The end of the Cold War forced Turkey to reassess it's international position.
+The post–Cold War era refers to the period following the dissolution of the Soviet Union in December 1991.
+The end of the Cold War forced Turkey to reassess its international position.
 The disappearance of the Soviet threat and the perception of being excluded from Europe created a sense of vulnerability with respect to Turkey's position in the fast-changing global political environment.
 Turkey was an associate member of the EEC.
-During Cold War the keeping the balance of power policy between Iran and Iraq was the U.S. policy, which shift to, Dual containment, containing these countries in preventing negative influence to the international community.
-The previous balance of power policy effectively ended as the Soviet Union was no longer around to be a security benefactor for either country.
-Like U.S., Turkey also adapted the changing security concernes in the region.
-President Özal modified the main principles of Turkish foreign policy towards the Middle East, which were non-interference in intra-Arab disputes and the Middle Eastern affairs since the foundation.
+During the Cold War, the U.S. maintained a balance-of-power policy between Iran and Iraq, which later shifted to Dual containment, containing these countries to prevent negative influence on the international community.
+The previous balance-of-power policy effectively ended, as the Soviet Union was no longer around to serve as a security benefactor for either country.
+Like the U.S., Turkey also adapted to the changing security concerns in the region.
+President Özal modified the main principles of Turkish foreign policy towards the Middle East since the foundation of the republic, namely non-interference in intra-Arab disputes and wider Middle Eastern affairs.
 Turkey became proactive about its role in resolving regional conflicts.
 Turkey offered ideas and advice on regional issues of common concern to both countries.

 The role Turkey played during the Gulf War demonstrated to the public that it was one of the key actors in the region.
 Turkey expanded ties with the Central Asian members of the CIS.